tr1s/tris-webpack-boilerplate/README.md

 ![](https://i.imgur.com/qZQF2Ju.jpg)

-__This webpack boilerplate is for beginner, intermediate, and advanced developers looking to create static websites immediately while acheiving all the right optimizations to score perfect on [Google Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) and [Google Lighthouse Reports](https://developers.google.com/web/tools/lighthouse/)__ — This is an evolution of [tris-gulp-boilerplate](https://github.com/tr1s/tris-gulp-boilerplate), now with Webpack 4.
+__This webpack boilerplate is for beginner, intermediate, and advanced developers looking to create static websites quickly while acheiving all the right optimizations to score perfect on [Google Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) and [Google Lighthouse Reports](https://developers.google.com/web/tools/lighthouse/)__ — This is an evolution of [tris-gulp-boilerplate](https://github.com/tr1s/tris-gulp-boilerplate), now with Webpack 4.
 Webpack is the new standard for bundling JS which [Gulp](https://gulpjs.com/) wasn't capable of.
-Thankfully Webpack can both run tasks and build js 💪.
+Thankfully Webpack can both run tasks and bundle js 💪.

 The goal of this project/boilerplate is to reach the following people:

-1. __The beginners__ 👶, who although use Gulp/Webpack/Node/Npm still need more thorough explainations than the more acquainted developers.
+1. __The beginners__ 👶 — who although use Gulp/Webpack/Node/Npm still need more thorough explainations than the more acquainted developers.
 They want things to work, but they want to know _how_ and _why_ as well.
-2. __The side-project hustlers__ 🏃‍♀️, those with all the great ideas but don't want to waste time with setup.
+2. __The side-project hustlers__ 🏃‍♀️ — those with all the great ideas but don't want to waste time with setup.
 They need to get their ideas, apps, and websites out and into the browser... _fast_.
-3. __The obsessive compulsive__ 🕵️‍♂️, people who are obsessed with getting those perfect scores on performance and optimizaitons reports.
+3. __The obsessive compulsive__ 🕵️‍♂️ — people who love getting those perfect scores on performance and optimizaitons reports.
 People who are digitally organized and pride themselves knowing that all their files are minimized, compressed, zipped, and ready to ship!

-Feel free to fork and create your own workflows based off this template!
+Feel free to fork this repo and create your own workflows based off this template!
 Everyone's a little different, I understand.

-Now that version 1 status has been acheived, that means everything works but __more thorough documentation will soon come__.

 ___